EOSIO/eos/docs/01_nodeos/02_usage/03_development-environment/01_local-multi-node-testnet.md

 ```

 This will report newly generated public and private keypairs that will look similar to the following.

-**IMPORTANT:  The command line instructions that follow use the keys shown below.
-In order to be able to cut-and-paste the command line instructions directly from this tutorial, do NOT use the keys that you just generated.
-If, instead, you want to use your newly generated keys, you will need to replace the key values with yours in the commands.**

 ```console
 Private key: 5JgbL2ZnoEAhTudReWH1RnMuQS6DBeLZt4ucV6t8aymVEuYg7sr